la1n23/PwnFoxy/README.md

 It finally ends "Who the hell is blue?
 I need to check JWT payload again" problem.
 Each container now can be configured with `X-PwnFoxy-Note` additional header that automatically adds a comment to the request in Burp HTTP history.
 It's good place to add account username/email so you never forget connection between used color and actual account: \
 ![notes](/screenshots/notes.png) \
-And here is bonus **headers modification**: you can add any extra headers to a specific container and also rewrite the sent headers.
-Here is example of the container settings:
+And here's a bonus: **headers modification**.
+You can add any extra headers to a specific container and also rewrite existing ones.
+Here's example of the container settings:
 ```json
 {
     "color": "turquoise",